VO2 Max Booster Program – VO2 Max Test

 Welcome to my series: VO2 Max Booster Program

 This training program will dramatically boost your race performance in only 14 days.
-The training program can be used by any cyclist, but riders with a SRM or PowerTap mounted on their bike will get the best value.
+Any cyclist can use the training program, but riders with an SRM or PowerTap mounted on their bike will get the best value.

-On day 1 you will have to do a test to figure out what your starting point is.
-The best way to do this is to perform a VO2 max test, e.g. 5min allout test.
+On Day 1, you will have to perform a test to determine your starting point.
+The best way to do this is to perform a VO2 max test, e.g., a five-minute all-out test.
 Most people can maintain their VO2 max for about 3 to 8 minutes.
-Thus, a 5min test will come close to VO2max for most people.
+So a five-minute test will come close to VO2 max for most people.
 Notice how many watts you can perform.
-If you are not the lucky owner of a power meter then do a test on the track or a steady hill to see how far you can ride in 5minutes.

-It is important to notice your body weight when you do the test because it influences on your performance.
+• Body Weight.
+It is important to notice your body weight when you do the test because it influences your performance

 Day 1